johnpuddephatt/zerowaste/src/posts/2021-02-25-leeds-fashion-futures-week.md

 <br>

+On Wednesday evening we worked with Leeds Beckett University students to host an online clothing exchange.
+We had work with students to help them to research, plan and deliver a #LeedsFashionFutures Week event aimed at students in our city.

+`<blockquote class="twitter-tweet"><p lang="en" dir="ltr">Don&#39;t forget, this is happening tonight... <a href="https://twitter.com/ZeroWasteLeeds?ref_src=twsrc%5Etfw">@ZeroWasteLeeds</a> <a href="https://twitter.com/BeckettCareers?ref_src=twsrc%5Etfw">@BeckettCareers</a> <a href="https://twitter.com/CareersByBen?ref_src=twsrc%5Etfw">@CareersByBen</a> <a href="https://twitter.com/BeckettEnglish?ref_src=twsrc%5Etfw">@BeckettEnglish</a> <a href="https://twitter.com/hashtag/LeedsFashionFutures?src=hash&amp;ref_src=twsrc%5Etfw">#LeedsFashionFutures</a> <a href="https://twitter.com/hashtag/SustainableFashion?src=hash&amp;ref_src=twsrc%5Etfw">#SustainableFashion</a> <a href="https://t.co/BUnWAojMgd">pic.twitter.com/BUnWAojMgd</a></p>&mdash; Simon James Morgan (@s_jmorgan) <a href="https://twitter.com/s_jmorgan/status/1364553516627333128?ref_src=twsrc%5Etfw">February 24, 2021</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>`

 ## Thursday, 25 Feb

-On Thursday, we held a live Q&A with some of Leeds finest makers, menders and designers.
+On Thursday, [we held a live Q&A](https://www.facebook.com/215809088977622/videos/539111237486985) with some of Leeds finest makers, menders and designers.
 Sally, Jude, Dawn, Julia and Eleanor helped to answer all your sewing and textile craft questions and shared some top sewing tips.

-\[Embed video here]

-Gill and Tracy also gave an update on our Leeds School Uniform Exchange project which is about making good quality second hand uniform the first choice in Leeds.
+[Gill and Tracy also gave an update on our Leeds School Uniform Exchange](https://fb.watch/3VXnSm1Zf-/) project which is about making good quality second hand uniform the first choice in Leeds.
 If you haven’t already, join our [Leeds School Uniform Exchange Facebook page](https://www.facebook.com/groups/603050533660854).

-\[Embed video here]

 We shared a TEDx talk by Patrick Grant who many of you will know from The Great British Sewing Bee and Community Clothing, a manufacturers co-operative that makes great quality, affordable everyday clothing, from around a dozen UK factories.